Amshra267/Amshra267/Readme.md

 Myself Aman Mishra, I am very fascinated with the way Mathematics is ruling the world.
 I also want to contribute something through mathematical stuffs therefore I am working on real life mathematical applications in the field of Artificial Intelligence.
 I like to play cricket in free time and believe it or not I am a good speaker and debater also.
 </br>

-- 🌱 I’m currently learning pybullet, ROS and reinforcement learning.
+- 🌱 I’m currently learning pybullet, reinforcement learning.
 - 👯 I’m looking for College Reopening desperately.
 - 💬 Ask me about Vector calculus.
 - 📫 How to reach me: By Mail